 This system is one of three featuring the P-Type anomalies found in the Veils.
 The NSPs here contain P08-Type and P09-Type anomalies.
 This is not the only system featuring these anomalies – you may well find others if you scout around.

 This is a ringed atmospheric landable body within relatively close proximity to the orbiting gas giant, it has a noticeable orbital inclination to the gas giant making the rings visible, the atmosphere present is a beautiful thin nitrogen atmosphere and vast swatches of the landable body are a very distinct minty green color.
-You can find the IEA basecamp carrier Oppidumotive here for the duration of the expedition.

 Dubbed the Grotto of Amethystos, planet ABC 1 is an Ammonia World with attractive banded rings.
 Nestled in one of the darker bands, where the rings are extremely thin, there is a location containing Purpureum and Roseum Ice Crystals, and Albidum Chalice Pods.
 The colourful glowing clouds of cold gas and the sparkling lights around the ice crystals create a magical environment, which is framed by the Ammonia world.